BlurryRoots/hannelore/style.md

-curly braces - start in same line spaces between function name and paramter list return values of function in separate line
+use snake_case for variable and function names use CamelCase for types (structs, enums, etc.) use UPPER_SNAKE_CASE for macros and symbols curly braces - start in same line spaces between function name and paramter list return values of function in separate line